egonw/SARS-CoV-2-Queries/src/solution.md

 <out>clinicalTrialsByIntervention</out>

 Importantly, this list only gives an idea of what intervention have received more attention than others.
-And is it essential to realize that attenion is not a measure of success.
+And it is essential to realize that attention is not a measure of success.

 ## References